EddyVerbruggen/nativescript-plugin-firebase/README.md

 <img src="docs/images/firebase-logo.png" width="116px" height="32px" alt="Firebase"/><br/>
 Google's realtime app platform (Database, Authentication, Configuration, Notifications) [firebase.google.com](https://firebase.google.com/)

+> Requires NativeScript 2.3.0 or up.
+So `npm install -g nativescript` like a boss if you need to!

 ## Features
 For readability the supported features have been moved to their own README's: